James Metz, MD

 The authors have written an excellent reference that will enhance the library of any health professional.
 Charles W. Fetrow, PharmD is Coordinator of Pharmacokinetics, Outpatient Anticoagulation, and Drug Evaluation Services at St. Francis Medical Center in Pittsburgh, PA.
 Juan R. Avila, PharmD serves as the Medical Therapeutics Liaison for Sanofi-Synthelabo Pharmaceuticals in New York.
 The authors state "realizing we weren't the only ones having trouble getting information on alternative therapies, we decided to fill the herbal information gap ourselves by creating a comprehensive, objective resource for health care professionals."

 The Complete Guide to Herbal Medicines contains information on over 300 herbs and 11 nonherbal unconventional therapies.
 Each herbal therapy is listed alphabetically within the text for quick access.
 Each entry has general information including the herbs source, botanical name, and folklore associated with the treatment.
 Each section also contains clear headings including common doses, side effects, interactions, important points to remember, and selected references.
 Honest, non-biased information is contained throughout the book.

-Jul 31, 2014 - Smokers of regular cigarettes and herbal cigarettes -- products containing tobacco and extracts of Chinese medicinal herbs that are gaining popularity in China -- have similar levels of nicotine and carcinogens, according to research published in the December issue of Cancer Epidemiology, Biomarkers & Prevention.
+Oct 9, 2015 - Smokers of regular cigarettes and herbal cigarettes -- products containing tobacco and extracts of Chinese medicinal herbs that are gaining popularity in China -- have similar levels of nicotine and carcinogens, according to research published in the Dece

 Mar 17, 2010